Tax information, hints and news. Exclusive for overseas property investors and owners.

 How much tax will I have to pay on my Airbnb income in the USA as a non-resident landlord?

-Real estate income in the United States owned by a nonresident alien is taxed at 30% (or a lower treaty rate) if it is not effectively associated with a US trade or business.
+US real estate income owned by a nonresident alien is taxed at 30% (or a lower treaty rate) if it is not effectively associated with a US trade or business.

 On the other hand, ECI (associated with a US business/ trade) is taxed at progressive rates based on the net income earned after expenses and deductions are applied.